 Languages currently taught at Bard include Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Russian, Spanish, and ancient Greek, Latin, and Sanskrit.
-Bard maintains a state-of-the-art language facility, the Center for Foreign Languages and Cultures, at the F. W. Olin Language Center, which offers the Bard community many different ways to explore foreign languages and cultures outside the regular language and literature classes.
+Bard maintains a state-of-the-art language facility, the Foreign Language Lab, at the F. W. Olin Language Center, which offers the Bard community many different ways to explore foreign languages and cultures outside the regular language and literature classes.

 Language in the Academic Curriculum

 While each area of language study has its own intellectual and academic plan, all are connected by the study of literature and other cultural expressions through the medium of language.
 Most languages taught through FLCL offer an intensive format that allows students to complete the equivalent of one and a half years of language study within just a few months.
 (Such courses include a one- or two-month summer or winter program in a country where the target language is spoken.
 After studying abroad, students demonstrate an impressive increase in linguistic capacity.
 They also gain cultural knowledge, and the exposure to different manifestations of cultural activity makes them aware of the interrelatedness of diverse disciplines.
 Most students choose to continue their path toward linguistic and cultural fluency by taking courses at the intermediate and advanced levels.)

 - Enhanced options for civic engagement, locally and internationally

 - Opportunities to conduct research in original languages regardless of field of study